 Things I can’t live without

-Travelling, Yoga, My AWP Ladies, My Camera, My Parents, Dark Chocolate, My Cat Ikea, Thrift Stores, Craft Projects, Parties, Dancing, Netflix, Gardening, My Friends, Trader Joes, Amazing Food, Ice Cream
+Traveling the Globe, Yoga, Liz, My AWP Ladies, My Camera, My Parents, Dark Chocolate, My Cat Loki, Thrift Stores, Craft Projects, Parties, Dancing, Netflix, Gardening, My Friends, Trader Joes, Amazing Food, Ice Cream

 How did you get into photography?